quickwit-oss/tantivy/README.md

 Tantivy has a git submodule called `simdcomp`.
 After cloning the repository, you will need to initialize and update the submodules.
-The project can then be build using `cargo`.
+The project can then be built using `cargo`.

     git clone git@github.com:fulmicoton/tantivy.git
     git submodule init